-- The MMU recommends that the notification requirement for deactivations be extended from 90 days prior to the date of deactivation to 12 months prior to the date of deactivation and that PJM and the MMU be provided 60 days rather than 30 days to complete their reliability and market power analyses.
-(Priority: Low.
+- The MMU recommends that the notification requirement for deactivations be extended from the current one quarter prior (See Table 5-26) to 12 months prior to an auction in which the unit will not be offered due to deactivation; and no less than 12 months prior to the date of deactivation (Priority: Low.
 First reported 2012.
-Status: Partially adopted.) - The MMU recommends elimination of both the cost of service recovery rate option and the deactivation avoidable cost rate option for providing Part V reliability service (RMR), and their replacement with clear language that provides for the recovery of 100 percent of the actual incremental costs required to operate to provide the service plus an incentive.
+Status: Partially adopted.) - The MMU recommends elimination of both the cost of service recovery rate option and the deactivation avoidable cost rate option for providing Part V reliability service (RMR), and their replacement with clear language that provides for the recovery of 100 percent of the actual incremental costs required to operate to provide the service plus a defined incentive.
 (Priority: High.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends that units recover all and only the incremental costs, including incremental investment costs without a cap, required to provide Part V reliability service (RMR service) that the unit owner would not have incurred if the unit owner had deactivated its unit as it proposed, plus a defined incentive payment.
+Status: Not adopted.)

+- The MMU recommends that units recover all and only the incremental costs, including incremental investment costs without a cap, required to provide Part V reliability service (RMR service) that the unit owner would not have incurred if the unit owner had deactivated its unit as it proposed, plus a defined incentive payment.
 Customers should bear no responsibility for paying previously incurred (sunk) costs, including a return on or of prior investments.
 (Priority: High.
 First reported 2010.
-Status: Not adopted.)

-- The MMU recommends that the same reliability standard be used in capacity auctions as is used by PJM transmission planning.
+Status: Not adopted.) - The MMU recommends that the same reliability standard be used in capacity auctions as is used by PJM transmission planning.
 One result of the current design is that a unit may fail to clear in a BRA, decide to retire as a result, but then be found to be needed for reliability by PJM planning and paid under Part V of the OATT (RMR) to remain in service while transmission upgrades are made.
 (Priority: High.
-First reported Q3 2023.
+First reported 2023.
 Status: Not adopted.) - The MMU recommends that units that are paid under Part V of the OATT (RMR) not be included in the calculation of CETO or reliability in the relevant LDA, in order to ensure that the capacity market price signal reflects the appropriate supply and demand conditions.
 (Priority: High.
-First reported Q3 2023.
-Status: Not adopted.) - The MMU recommends that all CIRs be returned to the pool of available interconnection capability on the retirement date of generation resources in order to facilitate competitive entry into the PJM markets, open access to the transmission system and maintain the priority order defined by the queue process.
+First reported 2023.
+Status: Not adopted.) - The MMU recommends that if units that are paid under Part V of the OATT (RMR) are included in the calculation of CETO and/or reliability in the relevant LDA, the capacity of the RMR resources should also be included in capacity market supply at zero cost, but without all the obligations of a capacity resource, in order to ensure that the capacity market price signal reflects the appropriate supply and demand conditions.
 (Priority: High.
-First reported Q3 2023.
+First reported 2023.
+Status: Not adopted.) - The MMU recommends that all CIRs be returned to the pool of available interconnection capability on the retirement date of generation resources in order to facilitate timely and competitive entry into the PJM markets, open access to the transmission system and maintain the priority order defined by the queue process.
+(Priority: High.
+First reported 2023.
 Status: Not adopted.)